L-Kh-Hovhannisyan/L-Kh-Hovhannisyan/README.md

 - I am an computer science engineer by formal education and work full time as an software engineer.
 I discovered a love for pure mathematics during my bachelor studies in applied mathematics.
 So now I self-study pure mathematics as a hobby!
 - Currently working on machine learning projects.
-My interests include software design and development, artificial intelligence, machine learning, computer vision, and natural language processing.
+My interests include machine learning single-cell genomics and clonal mutations.
 - I am always on the lookout for new projects to work on and new people to collaborate with.
 Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or if you think that I would be a good fit in your project.

 ### Languages: